psanders/fonos101/README.md

 ## Login into the platform

-Use the credentials you received to gain access to the platform.
+To gain access to the server, use the set of credentials you received.
 You can gain access with:

 ```bash
 $ fonos auth:login